 US Horror Movie Death Count: How Safe is Your State?

 It’s time to inject more frightening fun into our #bloodstream series!
 We’ve discussed Doomsday in the USA and the best horror movies to stream on services like Shudder.
-And we even carved out a 24-hour horror movie marathon dream job for all the fear-loving fans out there.
+And we even suggested meal-and-movie pairings with The 8 Best Takeout Meals for Cannibal Movie Night.

 Now, we’re ranking the deadliest states according to their horror-movie death tolls.

 So which states give off spooky serial killer vibes, which are zombie apocalypse zones, and which road trips routes might end up in murderous regret?

 First, we narrowed down Rotten Tomatoes’ 200 Best Horror Movies of All Time to include only movies with a US location.
 Then, we found the number of deaths in each film using Bodycounters.com and Fandom’s list of deaths.

 With 63 films containing over 1,300 frightening fates, we totaled how many cinematic slaughters stack up in each state.
 (And if you’re in one of the 26 states not included, you should be safe . . . for now.)

 Beware: If you haven’t seen some of the movies mentioned, you might get spooked by spoilers.

 |State Ranking||State||Number of deaths||Number of movies|